Michael0812/ocean-pollution/README.md

 ### The content of this Website is for educational purposes only.

  - I would like to thank my girlfriend immensely who was supporting and helping me for all my journey with this project.
- - Massive thanks to my mentor [Simen Daehlin - Eventyret_mentor]("https://www.github.com/Eventyret"), he gave me so many very useful tips and advices, and who was always open, helpful and kind me.
+ - Massive thanks to my mentor [Simen Daehlin]("https://www.github.com/Eventyret"), he gave me so many very useful tips and advices, and who was always open, helpful and kind me.
  - Also, I would like to thank students from Code Institute that were helping on Slack with every issue I had, they were        always trying to give me the best tips and help me sort things out.